 Health effects and side effects

 In moderate doses for short periods, monitored by a professional, steroids pose a fewer risk of harmful side effects or long-term health problems.
-However, your genes may also affect how steroids work in your body.
-Using extreme amounts of steroids, even for a short duration, can lead to multiple side effects such as:
+However, your genes may also affect how they work in your body.
+Using extreme amounts of steroids, even for a short duration, can lead to multiple side effects, such as:

-- Increase The Risk Of Heart Disorders: Steroids used in combination with resistance workouts enhance the size of your left ventricle and increase blood pressure.
+- Increase The Risk Of Heart Disorders: Steroids combined with resistance workouts enhance the size of your left ventricle and increase blood pressure.
 As a result, it can increase your risk of getting any heart disorder or other related health condition.

-- More Aggressive Behavior: male athletes who continuously use steroids become more aggressive.
+- More Aggressive Behavior: male athletes who continuously use them become more aggressive.
 It can lead to impulsivity in teenagers and adults as well.

-- Low Body Image: According to the diagnostic manual of psychological disorders, long-term use of steroids and steroid dependence can lead to a classified body image disorder.
+- Low Body Image: According to the diagnostic manual of psychological disorders, long-term use of steroids and their dependence can lead to a classified body image disorder.

 - Permanent Liver Damage: Steroids, especially those you take orally, can increase your risk of developing liver dysfunction.

 - Low Production Of Testosterone: Anabolic steroids cause hypogonadism.
-Doctors characterize this disorder by low and decreased function of testes.
+Doctors characterize this disorder by the common and decreased function of the testes.